KBrinza/Internship-Code-Summary/README.md

 This element required creating a second row in the hero banner.
 To achieve the desired outcome, I worked on the position and negative margins.

 <h2>Create Featured Recipe Section</h2>
+~ ~ ~ INFO TBD ~ ~ ~

 <h2>Update Featured Recipe</h2>
+~ ~ ~ INFO TBD ~ ~ ~

 <h2>Other Skills Learned</h2>
-* Utilizing Azure DevOps and Git for version control.<br>
+Utilizing Azure DevOps and Git for version control.<br>
-* Experienced a Scrum environment by participating in daily stand-ups and a sprint retrospective.<br>
+Experienced a Scrum environment by participating in daily stand-ups and a sprint retrospective.<br>
-* Further enhance ability to research unfamiliar concepts and material. <br>
+Further enhance ability to research unfamiliar concepts and material. <br>
-* Further enhanced problem-solving skills through identifying and resolving errors.  <br>
+Further enhanced problem-solving skills through identifying and resolving errors.  <br>

 </body>
 </html>